In 1973, personal computers didn’t exist yet. Neither did the internet. I had only the vaguest notion of what software was.

 the green mask, 1990

 A couple years later, I started cobbling together PCs that ran all manner of software.

 The possibilities were endless.

 I could incorporate gravity, wind, and rain into my simulated worlds.

-I could produce archival prints of my digital pictures.
+I could produce archival prints of my digital visions.

-Meanwhile, hardware and software costs fell off a cliff, the whole world hooked up to the internet, and tens of thousands of artists, designers, and filmmakers around the globe joined the digital revolution.
+Hardware and software costs fell off a cliff, the world got wired up to the web, and millions of artists, designers, and filmmakers joined the digital revolution.

-Then came Facebook, Twitter, and Instagram, and now pixels are inextricably woven into every facet of our lives.
+Now pixels are woven into every facet of our lives.